rust-bitcoin/bitcoind/README.md

 let bitcoind = bitcoind::BitcoinD::new(bitcoind::downloaded_exe_path().unwrap()).unwrap();
 ```

+When the `BITCOIND_DOWNLOAD_ENDPOINT` environment variable is set, `bitcoind` will try to download the biniaries from the given endpoint.
+Otherwise it defaults to `https://bitcoincore.org/bin/`.

 ## MSRV

 The MSRV is 1.41.1 for version 0.29.* if no feature is used, otherwise is 1.57